 Place some pomegranate seeds on top of each piece for garnish.

 I served the salad rolls with some vinaigrette dressing for dipping.
 It’s better to dip the rolls in the dressing rather than put it into the roll because it’ll drip out and make a mess.

 These make a perfect light lunch or snack.
 I don’t recommend making the rolls too far ahead of time otherwise, the wrappers will become soggy and break.
 But you can prep the vegetables ahead so it’s easy to assemble the rolls when you’re ready to have them.

 - vinaigrette for dipping

-- Empty noodles into a bowl, dumping out water.
-Boil or heat in microwave for about 1 minute.
-Split carrot in half, length-wise, then thinly slice or use peeler to shave across the length for very thin slices.
+- Split carrot in half, length-wise, then thinly slice or use peeler to shave across the length for very thin slices.
 Cut celery length to about 4 inches, then slice thinly.